ibm-cloud-docs/assistant/beta-deploy-zendesk.md

     - **Node name**: Give the node a name.
 This name is how you will identify the node when you configure interactions for it later.
 If you don't add a name, you will have to choose the node based on its node ID instead.
     - **External node name**: Add a summary of the purpose of the dialog branch.
 For example, *Find a store*.

-      This information is shown to other agents on the assistant's team when the assistant offers to answer a user query.
+      This information is shown to human agents when the assistant offers to answer a user query.
 If there is more than one dialog node that can address the query, the assistant shares a list of response options with human agents to get their advice about which response to use.

       ![Screenshot of the field in the node edit view where you add the node purpose summary.](images/disambig-node-purpose.png)